 Drug-Testing Crew.
 Reserve five seats for members of the drug-testing crew in an area approved by the NCAA.
-The NCAA will produce credentials for the drug-testing crew that will admit them to the arena, locker rooms and drug-testing site.
+The drug-testing crew should be provided Event Staff credentials that will admit them to the arena, locker rooms and drug-testing site.